jakemcc/jakemccrary.com/source/adventures/2025-10-31-2025-11-02-holy-boulders-pilgrimage-2025.markdown

 We headed to the Vultures Nest area after this so I could knock out [Embryo Stasis](https://www.mountainproject.com/route/108601180/embryo-stasis) (v4).
 I've sent this problem about four times (once three years ago at the competition, then three times in October as I tried different beta).
 Even still, the top was wet and you're pulling on slopers, so I had a couple unexpected falls when topping out.
-Still managed to get the send on my third or forth try.
+Still managed to get the send on my third or fourth try.
 Rewardingly, I was also able to help coach a newly met climber and was so happy to learn later he managed to send after we left.

 While here, I also climbed [Peace Pipe](https://www.mountainproject.com/route/108606884/peace-pipe) (v3).